MINIX NEO Z97

 Is the MINIX NEO Z97 good for gaming?

 The NEO Z97 can handle light gaming, including older titles and 2D games.
-The Intel UHD Graphics can run games at 720p or 1080p with reduced settings, but demanding modern games will struggle.
-Reviewers confirmed it runs older games like Starcraft II without issues, but it’s not designed as a gaming system.
+AndroidPCTV found the Intel UHD Graphics suitable for games at 720p or 1080p, but not for titles with a heavy 3D load, so demanding modern games will struggle.
+It is not designed as a gaming system.

 Does the MINIX NEO Z97 have USB-C ports?